Journal of Algebraic Combinatorics

 Spider, Representations of Lie algebras, Young tableau, Jeu de taquin, Promotion

 Tymoczko, Julianna, "A Simple Bijection Between Standard 3×n Tableaux and Irreducible Webs for 𝔰𝔩3" (2012).
-Faculty Publications.
-Paper 12.
+Mathematics and Statistics: Faculty Publications, Smith College, Northampton, MA.